rob-foulkrod/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_lab_10b.md

 In this exercise, you created an Azure **Service Bus** namespace and a **Service Bus** queue that you'll use through the remainder of the lab.

-### Exercise 2: Create a .NET Core project to publish messages to a Service Bus queue
+### Exercise 2: Create a .NET Core project to publish messages to a Service Bus queue (Standard Path)

 #### Task 1: Create a .NET Core project